fountain-finance/fountain.finance/README.md

 This mimics an overflowing fountain effect ⛲️ where a water stream directed at a top surface can end up overflowing the pools of each layer beneath, so long as the boundaries of the pools are defined ahead of time.  ️

-___

-This can also be useful for crowdsource fundraising.